Readonly closedIs true after 'close' has been emitted.

 Returns a shallow copy of the current outgoing headers.
 Since a shallow copy is used, array values may be mutated without additional calls to various header-related HTTP module methods.
 The keys of the returned object are the header names and the values are the respective header values.
 All header names are lowercase.

-The object returned by the outgoingMessage.getHeaders()
+The object returned by the outgoingMessage.getHeaders() method does

-not prototypically inherit from the JavaScript Object
+not prototypically inherit from the JavaScript Object.
+This means that

-methods such as obj.toString()
+typical Object methods such as obj.toString(), obj.hasOwnProperty(),

 and others are not defined and will not work.